-Thanks goes to Life-Link for their sponsorship of WildSnow.com (and the Couloir forums we work in concert with and manage)!
+Thanks goes to Life-Link for their sponsorship of WildSnow.com.
 I mentioned a few posts ago that they’d be advertising.
 Start date was yesterday.

 I’m excited to have Life-Link as an advertiser because of their long-term commitment to providing backcountry ski gear (they’ve been in business longer than just about anyone in the industry), as well as the fact we are the only place they’ve chosen to advertise on the web!
 Our first exclusive!